 How was BLAST funded?

 The Phase 1 of the project has been funded by the UNSW Learning and Teaching Innovations Grant.
 This included a literature and resources review; the development of a blueprint for a training program; development of selected parts of the training program as exemplars, piloting and evaluation of these components; and dissemination of the findings.
 Two modules were developed: (1) An overview of UNSW Medicine & Primary Care course - including structure, aims, graduate capabilities and competencies, teaching philosophy and information on course expectations and assessments; and (2) A guide to identifying and managing students that are experiencing difficulties during their clinical placement.

 BLAST Phase 2 was funded by the Australian Government through UNSW Medicine.
 Three additional modules were developed: What attributes does a good clinical supervisor have?; Clinical reasoning; and Giving feedback.
 These modules were designed to appeal to a wider range of supervisors including not only Medicine supervisors but other disciplines..
 In addition, a locally adapted version of previously developed module was created for UNSW Optometry Clinic and the Wagga Wagga campus of the Rural Clinical School of UNSW Medicine.

 The School of Public Health and Community Medicine at UNSW is responsible for the ongoing maintenance of this website.

 Happy to share!

 We are happy to share these modules – you are welcome to use them as they are for your supervisors or possibly adapt them to be more specific to your needs.
-The modules have been built using Smart Sparrow Adaptive eLearning platform and can be easily adapted to suit your requirements.
+The modules were originally built using Smart Sparrow Adaptive eLearning platform and have now been moved to a Moodle site, Blended Learning Approach to Supervisor Training.
 Please contact us for more information.